bartvanhoey/FunctionalCSharp/README.md

 ## Partial Application

 Partial application is the process of fixing a number of arguments to a function, producing another function of smaller arity.

+### Zip
+Zip in FP is the operation of paring up the elements of two parallel lists into a single list.